 The transformation of the world is the result our collective activity but is not in its totality the product of some deliberate, careful plan.
 Our tremendous power to reshape the world gives us both an opportunity to make it a better place or to do it great harm.
 Although the benefits of human civilization are obvious, human civilization has also had a host of serious unintended consequences.
 It is not beyond our abilities to destroy either ourselves or the planet that is our home.

 As the pace of change increases we have to consider as a species where we are heading.
 We can’t continue to use our power carelessly much longer.
 This blog will focus on the way we are transforming both the planet and ourselves.
 If there is anything you think I should cover here, please don’t hesitate to let me know using the comment form below.
 In particular, I would love to hear suggestions about important articles I should read or books I should review.
 Likewise, if you have original photos you would like featured on the site, please let me know.

 Robert de Neufville has degrees in political science and political theory from Harvard and Berkeley and is an associate of the Global Catastrophic Risk Institute, which was recently covered in Quartz.
 Robert has contributed to The Economist and The Washington Monthly, and for several years wrote the Politeia column for Big Think.
-Robert is also participating in the Intelligence Advanced Research Project Activity’s experimental Good Judgment Project, performing well enough to qualify as a “superforecaster”.
+Robert also competes in the Intelligence Advanced Research Project Activity‘s (IARPA) experimental Good Judgment Project forecasting tournament, performing well enough to qualify as a “superforecaster”.
 The Good Judgment Project has been covered by The Financial Times, The New York Times, The Economist, The Wall Street Journal, Popular Science, the BBC, and NPR.
 Robert’s forecasts put him in the top 2% of all tournament forecasters—above intelligence analysts with access to classified information—qualifying him as a “superforecaster”.
 Robert was one of the forecasters interviewed for Philip Tetlock and Dan Gardner’s new book Superforecasting: The Art and Science of Prediction.
 Follow Robert on Twitter here.